bbalakriz/kogito/README.md

  4. Click "Add"
  5. Repeat the same steps for the `barista` project as well.

-Alternatively, you could run the following command on your terminal: `code <<project-name>>` where project names are `apps/coffee-shop` and `apps/barista` for both these projects
+Alternatively, the following commands could be run on a terminal: `code <<project-name>>` where project names are `apps/coffee-shop` and `apps/barista` to open both these projects in VSCode.

 ## Start the required containers

-All the relevant containers that are required to run `apps/coffee-shop` and `apps/barista` are contained in `config/all-in-one-docker-compose.yaml`.
-So, these containers can be easily started by using docker-compose.
+All the relevant containers that are required to run the applications `coffee-shop` and `barista` are contained in `config/all-in-one-docker-compose.yaml` and these containers could be started by using docker-compose.

 `cd config
  docker-compose -f all-in-one-docker-compose.yaml up -d`